ansible/ansible/rst/index.rst

 Ansible's core is a little over 1000 lines.

 Ansible isn't just for configuration -- it's also great for Ad-Hoc tasks, quickly firing off commands against nodes.
+See :doc:`examples`.
 Where Ansible excels though, is expressing complex multi-node deployment processes, executing complex sequences of commands on different hosts through :doc:`playbooks`.

-Extending ansible does not require programming in any particular language -- you can write modules as scripts or programs that return simple JSON.
+Extending ansible does not require programming in any particular language -- you can write :doc:`modules` as scripts or programs that return simple JSON.
 It's also trivially easy to just execute useful shell commands.